-Thirteen criteria must be met for campuses to register for AEA.
-However, the requirements in criteria 8-13 may not apply to charter campuses (depending on the terms of the charter) or for community-based dropout recovery campuses established in accordance with TEC §29.081(e).
+Campuses must meet thirteen criteria to register for AEA.
+However, the requirements in criteria 8-13 may not apply to charter school campuses (depending on the terms of the charter) or for community-based dropout recovery campuses established in accordance with TEC §29.081(e).

-- 1) The AEC must have its own county-district-campus number for which PEIMS data are submitted and test answer documents are coded.
-A program operated within or supported by another campus does not qualify. - 2) The AEC must have its own county-district-campus number on PEIMS fall snapshot day (October 28, 2016). - The AEC must be identified in AskTED (Ask Texas Education Directory database) as an alternative instructional campus.
-This is a self-designation that districts and charters request via AskTED. - 4) The AEC must be dedicated to serving students at risk of dropping out of school as defined in TEC §29.081(d). - 5) At least 50 percent of students at the AEC must be enrolled in grades 6-12. - 6) The AEC must operate on its own campus budget. - 7) The AEC must offer nontraditional settings and methods of instructional delivery designed to meet the needs of the students served on the AEC. - 8) The AEC cannot be the only middle school or high school listed for its district in AskTED. - 9) The AEC must have an appropriately certified, full-time administrator whose primary duty is the administration of the AEC. - 10) The AEC must have appropriately certified teachers assigned in all areas including special education, bilingual education, and/or English as a second language (ESL) to serve students eligible for such services. - 11) The AEC must provide each student the opportunity to attend a 7-hour school day as defined in TEC §25.082(a), according to the needs of each student. - 12) If the campus has students served by special education, the students must be placed at the AEC by their Admission, Review, and Dismissal (ARD) committee.
+- 1) The AEC must have its own county-district-campus number for which TSDS PEIMS data are submitted and test answer documents are coded.
+A program operated within or supported by another campus does not qualify. - 2) The AEC must have its own county-district-campus number on TSDS PEIMS fall snapshot day (October 27, 2017). - 3) The AEC must be identified in AskTED (Ask Texas Education Directory database) as an alternative instructional campus.
+This is a self-designation that districts and charter schools request via AskTED. - 4) The AEC must be dedicated to serving students at risk of dropping out of school as defined in TEC §29.081(d).
+Each AEC must have at least 75 percent at-risk student enrollment at the AEC verified through current-year TSDS PEIMS fall enrollment data. - 5) At least 50 percent of students at the AEC must be enrolled in grades 6-12 verified through current-year TSDS PEIMS fall enrollment data. - 6) The AEC must operate on its own campus budget.

+- 7) The AEC must offer nontraditional settings and methods of instructional delivery designed to meet the needs of the students served on the AEC. - 8) The AEC cannot be the only middle school or high school listed for its district in AskTED. - 9) The AEC must have an appropriately certified, full-time administrator whose primary duty is the administration of the AEC. - 10) The AEC must have appropriately certified teachers assigned in all areas including special education, bilingual education, and/or English as a second language (ESL) to serve students eligible for such services. - 11) The AEC must provide each student the opportunity to attend a 75,600-minute school year as defined in TEC §25.081(a), according to the needs of each student. - 12) If the campus has students served by special education, the students must be placed at the AEC by their Admission, Review, and Dismissal (ARD) committee.
 If the campus is a residential facility, the students must have been placed in the facility by the district. - 13) Students served by special education must receive all services outlined in their current individualized education programs (IEPs).
-English language learners (ELL) must receive all services outlined by the language proficiency assessment committee (LPAC).
+English learners (EL) must receive all services outlined by the language proficiency assessment committee (LPAC).
 Students served by special education or language programs must be served by appropriately certified teachers.